Columbus County Schools partnered with Southeastern

 SCHS FFA Student Wins State

-State Truck and Tractor Driving Safety Competition in Raleigh on
+the NC FFA State Truck and Tractor Driving Safety Competition in

-Thursday.
-They were joined by other Federation winners from across
+Raleigh on Thursday.
+They were joined by other Federation winners

-the state to compete in the 2013 competitions.
-Devin White placed
+from across the state to compete in the 2013 competitions.
+Devin

-First in the Truck driving division.
-Devin was joined by the NC
+White placed First in the Truck driving division.
+Devin was joined

 School Safety at ODES

-Resource Officer David Price to review the school's crisis drill
+up with Resource Officer David Price to review the school's crisis

-procedures and to discuss safety tips.
-Everyone paid close attention
+drill procedures and to discuss safety tips.
+Everyone paid close

 Mobile Medical Lab